• Skip to primary navigation

 There you have it!

-Homemade chocolate covered espresso beans are a delicious and easy-to-make snack.
-With just a few simple ingredients, you can have a tasty treat perfect for any occasion.
+Espresso chocolate beans are a delicious and easy-to-make snack.
+You can have a tasty treat perfect for any occasion with just a few simple ingredients.

-Whether you are looking to garnish cakes or cupcakes to serve at a dinner party or a fun addition to your next movie night, chocolate covered espresso beans are the perfect solution.
+Whether you want to garnish cakes or cupcakes to serve at a dinner party or a fun addition to your next movie night, chocolate-covered espresso beans are the perfect solution.

 THANKS SO MUCH for following and being part of the She Loves Biscotti community, where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.